fileops/swmmNode/README.md

 #### subGage

-Gets the data for just one gage from a .dat file
+Gets the data for just one gage from a .dat file.

 #### mergeGages